sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

 # Summary

-Returning multiple effects in order is a common requirement when making a function pure, so we extract an ADT `EffectRelation` to help one ADT to achieve this.
+Returning ordered effects is a common requirement when making a function pure, so we extract an ADT `EffectRelation` to help one ADT to achieve this.
 The definition of `EffectRelation` can be different depend on the restriction of target ADT.

 * For the ADT without any restriction, we call the implementation `Freer` monad